 Can I claim my child as a dependent if they have a job?

-Your child can still be claimed as your dependent as long you are still supporting them financially.
+Your child can still be claimed as your dependent if they meet these IRS requirements:

-- Live with you for at least half of the year
+- They live with you for more than half of the year (with some exceptions)

-In addition, you must be the only one claiming them as a dependent.
-If you share custody of the child, it’s important to know which of you will claim them as a dependent.
+Do you share custody of the child?
+Make sure you know which parent will claim them as a dependent.

 Can I get the Child Tax Credit if my dependent has a job/earns income?